Opinion | Trump may be headed out the door, but Saudi Arabia’s global enablers remain

 According to conventional wisdom, now that the American people have sent the Trump administration packing, MBS should be shaking in his thobe.
-But the harsher reality is that the systems that have helped paved the way for Saudi Arabia’s current trail of tyranny is still very much in place.
+But the harsher reality is that the systems that have helped paved the way for Saudi Arabia’s current trail of tyranny are still very much in place.

 Trump and Kushner, almost from the very beginning of the Trump administration, signaled that Saudi Arabia would be given extra special treatment.
 “We put our man on top,” Trump reportedly bragged when Mohammed bin Salman became crown prince after wrenching power from his older cousin in 2017.
-Saudi Arabia was the first country that the then-freshly elected and notoriously travel-adverse Trump flew to early in 2017, to an extravagant fete put on by the regime, which is said to have spent as much as $68 million on the summit.
+Saudi Arabia was the first country that the then-freshly elected and notoriously travel-averse Trump flew to early in 2017, to an extravagant fete put on by the regime, which is said to have spent as much as $68 million on the summit.
 MBS would go on to say, “Trump was the right person at the right time” for Saudi Arabia.
 The Saudi and Emirati governments reportedly offered the Trump campaign help to win the 2016 election, according to the New York Times.
 In 2018, MBS reportedly bragged that he had Kushner “in his pocket,” according to the Intercept.

 While Trump has been in office, Saudi Arabia has arrested influential personalities and activists, including women’s rights advocates.
 It also tried to pursue an impulsive war against Qatar, and imposed a blockade on the country.
 Kushner reportedly gave advice to Mohammed bin Salman on how to weather the storm after Jamal’s gruesome murder, and Trump later bragged to Bob Woodward about shielding MBS from congressional scrutiny.